 Visas?
 We thought we would get them at the border, like we did when entering Syria.
 We spent some nerve-shattering hours on a bench, while the immigration officers called their boss in Baghdad to ask, whether or not we must go back to the Iraqi consulate in Halep to get visas.
 Just before dusk, the officer handed us back our passports, saying: “Mister, go to Baghdad, to the Residence Department.
 You will get visas there.”

-Experiencing Iraqi bureaucracy in the Residence Department was a farce, which you may want to read about elsewhere on this website, see Travel episodes – Syria & Iraq 1972: “Welcome to Baghdad!”
+Experiencing Iraqi bureaucracy in the Residence Department was a farce, which is related in detail on the page Travel episodes – Syria & Iraq 1972: “Welcome to Baghdad!”

 “They are not quite right in their head!” said Arne again, when we left the building – an expression that he would often use on the rest of the trip!